One of the biggest benefits of a composting toilet is that you can use the compost in your garden.

 If you have a waterless toilet that separates the liquid and solid waste, then you can ustilise the urine as fertilizer.

-Urine is high in nitrogen and has been shown to be very beneficial for plants.
+Urine is high in nitrogen and is very beneficial for plants.

 Because it’s so concentrated its best to dilute the pee before use, add 5-10 parts water for each part urine.
 Then feel free to sprinkle it around your soil where the plants will soak up all the nutrients.